refinedev/refine/documentation/tutorial/authentication/logging-in-out/index.md

 ## Using the `useLogout` Hook

 After implementing the `logout` method, we'll be able to call `useLogout` hook and logout our users.
-Let's create a component called `Header` and mount it inside our `<Refine />` component.
+Let's create a component called `Header` to add a logout button and mount it inside our `<Refine />` component.

 <CreateHeaderComponentFile />